Lauren Froderman

 Lauren Rose Froderman is an American contemporary dancer.
-She is most known for being the winner of So You Think You Can Dance, the 7th season.
+She is most known for being the winner of the 7th season of So You Think You Can Dance.

 Early life and education

 She grew up in Glendale, Arizona and graduated from Greenway High School in 2010.
 While in high school she was a part of both the cheer and dance team.
 She began dancing at the age of three.
 She has trained in jazz, lyrical, contemporary, ballet, tap, and hip-hop.
 She trained under the direction of Donald Dadey, who now owns the Scottsdale School of Ballet.
 She graduated from Loyola Marymount University in California in 2015 and is part of the California Nu chapter of Pi Beta Phi there.
 Froderman has stated that she has been influenced by Mikhail Baryshnikov and Michael Jackson.

 Career

 Froderman began her professional career when she was 10 years old and performed with the Phoenix Rockettes.
 She has also danced for the Radio City Rockettes, Big Time Rush, Blake McGrath, and others.
 She has also performed in multiple television performances, music videos, and live shows.
 Some of the shows she has appeared on include AFTER Episode I: Lucy (VR Experience) (2017), How to Get the Girl (2019) and Collide in 1986 (2015).
 She also appeared on Live with Regis and Kelly in 2010.
 The show she gained recognition on was the seventh season of So You Think You Can Dance.
 She is also the first dance athlete for Gatorade and being the female dance athlete for the G Series Fit line.